project-origin/stamp/README.md

 ## Solution

-OriginStamp will enable an issuing body to issue GCs using a simple REST API, and OriginStamp will take care of the complexity of the process.
+OriginStamp will enable an issuer to issue GCs using a simple REST API, and OriginStamp will take care of the complexity of the process.

 The REST api will include endpoints for, but not limited to, the following features: